Volstagg: Powers and abilities

 Volstagg possesses a number of superhuman attributes conventionally possessed by all Asgardians.

 Volstagg possesses superhuman strength.
 While he is still stronger than most Asgardian males, he is no longer in his physical prime.
 Aside from his strength, some of Volstagg's other physical capabilities have decreased, mostly due to his obesity.
 Volstagg's speed, stamina, and agility are now inferior to that of the majority of his race.

 Volstagg is extremely long lived, although not truly immortal, and ages much slower than a human being.
 The tissues of his body are also superhumanly resistant to physical injury.
 It is possible to injure him but his life-force enables him to recover with superhuman speed and efficiency.

 Volstagg has demonstrated the ability to increase his mass to make himself nearly unmovable.

 In a number of stories, Volstagg is represented as an excellent overall battlefield warrior and is highly proficient in all Asgardian weapons; an excellent hand-to-hand combatant, swordsman, horseman, and archer, a superb pugilist and a master of the quarterstaff.
 Volstagg's battle prowess is somewhat limited by his advanced age and tremendous girth.
 However, Volstagg is still capable of using his sheer bulk to his advantage in combat situations.
 He can consume vast quantities of food and drink.

 Other versions

 Earth X

-In the alternate Earth X reality, the Asgardians were actually aliens that were manipulated by the Celestials into believing they were the Gods of Norse myth.
+In the alternate Earth X reality, the Asgardians were aliens that were manipulated by the Celestials into believing they were the Gods of Norse myth.
 When the lie was revealed, "Volstagg" and the other Asgardians briefly resumed their alien form, but later returned to their Asgardian forms.
 Volstagg appeared again to deny Doctor Strange's army passage to Lord Odin's castle.
 This attempt failed and all of the Warriors Three die.
 However this was used as a larger plan for Thor to eliminate the realm of Hel itself.